manateeengine/zig-string/README.md

 ## Contributing

+Check out our [Contribution Guide](./CONTRIBUTING.md) for information about getting involved in the development of Zig String.

-As a contributor, you can help us keep the Manatee community open and inclusive.
+As a contributor, you can help us keep this project's community open and inclusive.
 Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Support